jingwen-z/jingwen-z.github.io/about.md

 permalink: /about/
 ---

 A graduate student pursuing a master’s degree in Economics at the Toulouse School of Economics.
-Solid knowledge of statistics, economics and environmental economics.
+Solid knowledge of statistics and economics.
+Extremely interested in Data Science and Machine Learning.

-Currently doing my internship at French Development Agency in Paris.
+_Currently seeking full-time employment de **Data Scientist / Data Analyst** in the Ile-de-France._

 ### More Information